 Chapter One-Dust Fairies

-On the north side of the living room is a kitchen full of antique cabinets and pieces Aunt Tess salvaged and re-finished.
-On the sunny southern side of the living room sits a dining room completely encased in glass panels that open into a magnificent garden.
-The only item in that area is a huge dining table made of an old oak tree from out back, topped with a slab of cool white marble.
-Hands down, it‘s the most beautiful piece in the entire house, surely a work of art.
-Maybe that's why it is my favorite piece, since I am an artist.
+On the north side of the living room is a kitchen full of antique cabinets and pieces Aunt Tess has salvaged and re-finished.
+On the sunny southern side of the living room a dining room sat completely encased in glass panels that open into a magnificent garden.
+The only item in that area was a huge dining table made of an old oak tree from out back, topped with a slab of cool white marble.
+Hands down, it's the most beautiful piece in the entire house, surely a work of art.
+Maybe that's why it was my favorite piece, since I am an artist.
 Well, an art student, come Monday.
 I took in a nervous breath as I remembered that this was my last weekend living at home in my beautiful, quiet and comfortable paradise in the country.

 "Avery, are you up yet?"
 Tess asked as she knocked at my door.

-"Yeah, I’m up Aunt Tess," I replied with another yawn.
+"Yeah, I'm up, Aunt Tess," I replied with another yawn.